You're invited to the most lavish party on Broadway

 It was a time unlike any other, in a place unlike any other.
 Every night was a lavish party, and every day was topped off with luscious luxuries.
 The finest touches were never too opulent and the chicest fashion was never too stylish.
 In short, life was like a musical extravaganza.

-For the first time ever, that coveted-by-all, attainable-by-few lifestyle has turned into just that: a brand new show, The Great Gatsbythe most razzle dazzle and bedazzled stage spectacular to debut on Broadway in decades.
+For the first time ever, that coveted-by-all, attainable-by-few lifestyle has turned into just that: the most razzle dazzle and bedazzled stage spectacular to hit Broadway in decadesThe Great Gatsby.

 A Classic Broadway Extravaganza

-We're talking an overflowing champagne tower, a thrilling casino craps table, a full-sized shiny yellow car, and bubbles floating through it all—and that's just in a single song, "New Money."
+We're talking about an overflowing champagne tower, a thrilling casino craps table, a full-sized shiny yellow car, and bubbles floating through it all—and that's just in a single song, "New Money."
 The grand musical number even ends with dazzling sparklers and fireworks.
 Yes, on the stage inside the theater—that's the level of grandeur this new rendition of the classic reaches.

 Photo Credit: Matthew Murphy & Evan Zimmerman